Lightstreamer/Lightstreamer-kafka-connector/README.md

   The error handling strategy to be used if an error occurs while extracting data from incoming records.
 Can be one of the following:

   - `IGNORE_AND_CONTINUE`, ignore the error and continue to process the next record.
-  - `FORCE_UNSUBSCRIPTION`, stop processing records and force unsubscription of the items requested by all Lightstreamer clients subscribed to this connection.
+  - `FORCE_UNSUBSCRIPTION`, stop processing records and force unsubscription of the items requested by all the Clients subscribed to this connection.

   Default value: `IGNORE_AND_CONTINUE`.